roman-milk/roman-milk.github.io/the-craziest-sexy-love-story-ever.md

+===

- ****** The Craziest Sexy Love Story Ever ****** bysilkstockingslover© I drove to school and headed straight to coach's office, mortified that I already had an erection.
+I drove to school and headed straight to coach's office, mortified that I already had an erection.
 Why?
 What was turning me on?
 Reaching the office, I was surprised to see Beth there.

  "Hi Beth, what are you doing here?"